 The on-site Art and Conservation Library puts thousands of specialist books and journals within your reach and you can access specialist databases in the IT suite.Find out more about the facilities

 International students will require English language CEFR (Common European Framework of Reference for Languages) level B2 or IELTS 6.5 or above.

-Accommodation and living expenses are additional.
+Lunch, accommodation and other living expenses are additional.
 Find out more

 "West Dean has given me the opportunity to work with exceptional objects while enhancing my conservation knowledge and preparing me for a successful career in conservation."

 Noah Smutz, Postgraduate Diploma, Conservation of Books and Library Materials